coringao/osmose-emulator/README.md

 ### Osmose Emulator means

-In brief it's an Sega Master System/Game Gear emulator encapsulated into C++ classes. :smiley:
+In brief it's an Sega Master System/Game Gear emulator encapsulated into C++ classes.

 *What's new:*
 -----------